Medicines for Parkinson's

 • Everybody's experience of Parkinson's is different and your healthcare team will work with you to find the best treatments for your particular symptoms.

-• Medicines are usually started when symptoms begin to disrupt your daily life.
-Depending on your symptoms and responses to medicines, you may need to try a combination of medicines and your medicines may change over time as your symptoms change.
+• Depending on your symptoms and responses to medicines, you may need to try a combination of medicines and your medicines may change over time as your symptoms change.

 Print this page

-In Parkinson's, brain cells that produce dopamine stop working properly and are lost slowly over time.
+With Parkinson's, brain cells that produce dopamine stop working properly and are lost slowly over time.
 Dopamine is a chemical in your brain that helps control movement.
 The main aim of medication when you have Parkinson’s is to increase the level of dopamine that reaches your brain.

-Watch this video about how Parkinson’s medicines work
+Watch this video about how Parkinson’s medicines work.

 Levodopa